-- End caps are under tension when the springs are compressed. → If there is still force on the end cap (30/30R) after - uscrewing the cap screws (13) for the number of turns indicated in Table 9-3, the spring cartridge may have been damaged or the pistons are not completely closed: stop the disassembly and contact AIR TORQUE.
+End caps are under tension when the springs are compressed.

+→ If there is still force on the end cap (30/30R/32) after uscrewing the end cap screws (13) for 4/5 turns the spring cartridge may have been damaged or the pistons are not completely closed: stop the disassembly and contact AIR TORQUE.